Destiny 2 PvE Meta: What are the best weapons right now?

 Cartesian Coordinate

 Cartesian Coordinate has proven itself to be a versatile little monster this season.
-Thanks to a massive buff to its archetype at the start of Season of the Lost, it has proven itself to be a king of special fusion rifles.
+Thanks to a massive buff to its archetype at the start of Season of the Lost, it has proven itself to be a king of Fusion Rifles.
 It’s good for killing anything bigger than red bar enemies, melting just about anything.
 It even outputs decent boss damage, so if you are out of Heavy Ammo, you will still be doing more than enough for most content.

-Of course, it is also benefiting from the ever-present Particle Deconstruction seasonal mod that is near mandatory this season too.
-Being able to apply the debuff with your special opens up your heavy to be something that isn’t a Fusion Rifle or a Linear Fusion Rifle.
+Of course, it is also benefiting from the ever-present Particle Deconstruction Artifact mod that is near mandatory this season too.
+Being able to apply the debuff with your special opens up your Heavy to be something that isn’t a Fusion Rifle or a Linear Fusion Rifle.

 Where to get it?